Family Is the Way to Humanize Fashion

 On my way to the Eckhaus show, I read T magazine’s latest issue, which was inspired by S. E. Hinton’s The Outsiders and attempts to capture what it looks like to be young, beautiful, and male in 2018.
 For me, the story drives home the fact that fashion is in the business of selling youth – and that we haven’t always done so in ways that are constructive or safe.
 Eckhaus and Latta, who are both entering their 30s now, have made a name for themselves as New York fashion’s “cool young things,” but their success stems from a more mature perspective – one where youth is not a singular concept to be put in “quotes,” but a living, breathing spirit that should be protected, nurtured, and celebrated.

 Designer Kerby Jean-Raymond of Pyer Moss has also cultivated a strong sense of community since founding his label five years ago, although he still feels he has to fight for the kind of insider recognition that Eckhaus Latta has.
 His spring 2019 show took place on Saturday at the Weeksville Community Center in Crown Heights, Brooklyn – a historic neighborhood and one of America’s first free black communities.
-Model Ebony Davis opened the show wearing a collared white gown inspired by church robes.
+Model Ebonee Davis opened the show wearing a collared white gown inspired by church robes.
 Holding her hand was a child wearing Pyer Moss x FUBU, which stands for “for us by us.”
 As they walked, a 40-person gospel choir sang songs like “Be Real Black for Me” and “Ain’t No Way” by Aretha Franklin.

 For Jean-Raymond, being a young brand has meant not being recognized or taken seriously by the industry family – the same thing he thinks happened to well-established brands like FUBU and Cross Colours, which he collaborated with last season, for promoting black culture.
 Every season, he makes it clear that not all dreamers are allowed to strive in America – no matter how loudly they chant – and that his brand is working change the status quo for the next generation.
 Pyer Moss is up for a CFDA award this year, and during a recent presentation with Vogue editor-in-chief, Anna Wintour, Jean-Raymond wore a shirt that read: “If you are just learning about Pyer Moss we forgive you.”
 The phrase “See us now?” was also printed on a few of his spring 2019 pieces, including a FUBU vest.